k4y31d/test/README.md

 ![Setting up](./PICs/decryption_initialize.png)

-Inside the decryption function it calls two functions
+Inside the decryption function it calls two functions:

 - First one for decryption the custom base64.
 - Second function is the base64 decoding/encoding function